Sachin-Suresh/laravel-dev/kstych/docs/kstych-menus.md

 - **Status**: *Active* (default) or *disabled*.
 When a new user is created, by default that user is not given the Admin role.
 - **Default**: *Yes* or *No* (default).
 - **ShowMenu**: Displays the top menu if *Yes* is selected which is default or hides the top menu if *No* is selected.
 - **UIMode**: *windows* or *default*.
-If the *windows* option is selected, which is a default option, all screens, if opened within the application are independent (separate dragable screens).
-If the *default* option is selected, the screens gets maximized.
+If the *windows* option is selected, which is a default option, all screens, if opened within the application are independent (separate draggable screens).
+If the *default* option is selected, the screen gets maximized.
 - **Wallpaper**: *No* or *Role*.
 You can have a common wallpaper for all users or a role/user-specific wallpaper.

     <img src="../markups/role-wallpaper.svg">